 Xena the Greek warrior princess, who started as an antagonist of Hercules, captivated audiences around the world more than twenty years ago.
 One of the joys of looking back at Xena is its playfulness.
-It features seriously badass female characters and at times offers a serious message about female solidarity and feminism.
+It features some badass female characters and at times offers a serious message about female solidarity and feminism.

 By Amanda Potter

 Xena the fictional Warrior Princess, played by Lucy Lawless, captivated audiences around the world for six series with her high kicks, sword skills, and distinctive war cry.
 The series followed her as she fought her way through armies, monsters, and gods alongside her soul mate and moral compass, Gabrielle (Renee O’Connor).